-The annual Character Key Video Contest incorporates the Keys and the most critical issues facing high school students as identified by the Seminole County Youth Commission (seminoleyouth.org).
+The annual High School Character Video Contest incorporates the most critical issues facing high school students as identified by the Seminole County Youth Commission (seminoleyouth.org).
 Based on two separate surveys (2009, 2010) of Seminole County high school students, the issues are drug and alcohol abuse, bullying, body image, conflict resolution, and depression.

 All nine Seminole County public high schools have the opportunity participate in the contest.
 The nine competing videos are shown with the student teams and faculty advisers in attendance at the annual High School Character Video Awards in April.
 The top three winners are announced.
 Each member of the winning team, their faculty adviser and their school receive recognition and a trophy.
 The videos are shown throughout the Seminole County public school system.
 The end result is students messaging to students.

 The winning video premiers at the annual Leadership’s Community Leadership Celebration Luncheon in May, which attracts more than 400 attendees.
 The students and their faculty advisers are introduced and recognized.